Hopium21/aztec-packages/barretenberg/sol/README.md

 # Tests

-Test are performed with a `TestBase` harness, it provides helpers for reading files and printing proofs.
+Tests are performed with a `TestBase` harness, it provides helpers for reading files and printing proofs.
 The tests also require proofs and verification keys, those are build as part of the `bootstrap.sh`.

 Note that foundry is set to just run 1 fuzz run, this is mainly to limit the duty for CI, and then it can be hammered more heavily when needed.